KurtSanders/MySmartThingsPersonal/README.md

 		* Connect each IFTTT applet you created to the named virtual contact sensor for the garage door.
 		* No custom SmartApp or DTH needed.
 		* No server or coding
-		* No polling MyQ (Response times from IFTTT to SmartThings to trigger open/close states is slightly delayed based on email poll throttleing from IFTTT.
+		* No polling MyQ (Response times from IFTTT to SmartThings to trigger open/close states is slightly delayed based on email poll throttling from IFTTT.

 ### Open Door Sensor SmartApp
-- Reports on doors with contact sesnors that are left open for a specified period of time.
+- Reports on doors with contact sensors that are left open for a specified period of time.

 ### Button Controller {Legacy} SmartApp
 - Works with multiple Minimote devices using child apps